Two Guys Naked in a Hot Tub

 "Two Guys Naked in a Hot Tub" (also known as "Melvins") is the eighth episode of the third season of the American animated television series South Park, and the 39th episode of the series overall.
 The episode is the second part of The Meteor Shower Trilogy, and centers upon third grader Stan Marsh and his father Randy.
 It premiered on Comedy Central on July 21, 1999.

 The episode was written by series creators Trey Parker and Matt Stone, and David Goodman.
 It is noted for being the first episode in which Butters Stotch serves as an important supporting character, with substantial dialogue.
-"Two Guys Naked in a Hot Tub" pokes fun at two notable cult-related incidents in the U.S. from the 1990s: the 1993 Waco siege and the 1997 Heaven's Gate mass suicide.
+"Two Guys Naked in a Hot Tub" pokes fun at two notable cult-related incidents in the US from the 1990s: the 1993 Waco siege and the 1997 Heaven's Gate mass suicide.

 Plot

 After dropping Shelly off at Cartman's home, the Marshes and Stan are off to a party at the home of Mr. Mackey.
 Stan is upset that he has to go and becomes even more angered when he is locked in a room with nerdy "Melvin" classmates that he does not like: Pip, Butters, and Dougie.
 After finding a box of women's clothing, the three insist on playing Charlie's Angels, and an unenthusiastic Stan uses the game to find a way out of the basement to an upstairs bedroom where there are cookies and TV.
 Meanwhile, at the party, Mr. Mackey gives the Broflovskis and Marshes a tour of his home and leads them out to the hot tub.
-The wives leave Randy and Gerald outside in the hot tub, who declare the present evening to be a night of experimenting.
+The wives leave Randy and Gerald outside in the hot tub, and the men declare the present evening to be a night of experimenting.
 The two talk about threesomes and decide to masturbate in front of one another.
 This leads to awkwardness after Randy questions his sexuality.